 - Downrod mount: The best ceiling fans for living rooms or rooms with a ceiling height greater than 8 feet typically include a downrod.
 Very high ceilings, such as a vaulted ceiling, may need a longer downrod, so check the downrod size prior to purchasing your fan.

 If you have a tall, vaulted or sloped ceiling, hang your ceiling fan from a downrod to lower it to the desired 8 or 9 feet from the floor.
+If your ceiling is sloped, check that the ceiling fan you are buying can be installed at an angle.
+If not, a sloped-ceiling mounting kit may be required.

 Tip: When possible, hang the fan in the middle of the room and allow at least 18 inches between fan blades and the walls.